 Suckling is a baby's first reflex so it's no wonder many parents find dummies (pacifiers) a brilliant prop for calming and soothing them.
 However, with so many options out there, finding the right one can be a bit of a puzzle.
 Which are best for developing teeth?
 Are they all made of plastic?
 And what about all the sterilising?
 Here’s what you need to know.

 With pacifiers having a fairly short lifespan - most brands recommending replacing them every 8 weeks - plastic options are pretty polluting.
-This has led to a new wave of natural rubber designs coming to market, as sustainable alternatives, which you sterilise in boiling water.
-Hevea is the original leader in rubber dummies, with Sophie la girafe following suit too.
-Once their days are over, they can be recycled at home, or Hevea offers an upcycling service for their pacifiers, giving the rubber a second life.
+This has led to a new wave of natural rubber designs coming to market, as sustainable alternatives, which you can still sterilise in boiling water, like you might with plastic.
+Hevea is the original leader in rubber dummies, and once their days are over, dummies can be recycled at home, or Hevea offers an upcycling service, giving you a discount on new purchases and the rubber a second life.

-Just like babies need a different size nappy as they grow, they may need a different size pacifier.
-Subtly different in shape and size, you'll often find dummies with smaller teats to cater from birth and larger sizes to suit from around three months onwards.
-Orthodontic designed pacifiers are created to be best for their developing teeth, these have a flatter teat so it doesn't put as much pressure on the their new pearly whites.
-If your baby rejects a dummy at first, you may want to persevere or try a different size or design as every brand feels different for them.
+Just like babies need different sized nappies as they grow, they may need a different size pacifier.
+You'll often find dummies with smaller teats to cater from birth, and larger sizes that are better from around three months onwards.
+Orthodontic dummies have a flatter teat, that doesn't put as much pressure on the their new pearly whites.
+If your baby rejects a dummy at first, you may want to persevere or try a different size or design, as every brand will feel different for them.

 You can check out our whole range of dummies and clips and remember, if you need any more guidance, our Live Chat Team are always here to help, 7am-11pm, every day.
 Just hit that purple button, bottom right.